 The Blue Lagoon Resort

-But the best was yet to come.
-For the next two nights we’d continue the graduation celebration by moving just down the road to the Blue Lagoon Resort.
-The nice folks at Barefoot were even kind enough to give us a lift over (along with Nick and Alyssa to the hotel they were staying at for the night).
+For the next two nights, we’ll continue the graduation celebration just down the road at the lovely Blue Lagoon Resort.
+The nice folks at Barefoot are even kind enough to give us a lift over (along with Nick and Alyssa to the hotel where they’re staying tonight).

-We said our goodbyes and exchanged contact info with Nick and Alyssa and then headed inside the resort to check in.
-When we arrived at the room, and I don’t think I’m over-stating this, it was possibly the most wonderful hotel room we’d ever seen.
+When we get to the room, and I don’t think I’m over-stating this, it is quite possibly the most wonderful hotel room we’ve ever seen.

-(Upon further review, it was honestly just a nice, standard hotel room.
-But after a week of living on a catamaran it seemed like the freaking Taj Mahal.)
+(Upon further review, it is honestly just a nice, standard hotel room.
+But after a week of living on a catamaran, it seems like the freaking Taj Mahal.)

 Air conditioning?
 Yes!